Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Pteroteinon

 An Afrotropical genus containing 10 species, five recorded from within Uganda and two recorded from Semuliki: Pteroteinon caenira and P. capronnieri.
 Both species are additions to the published species list (Forbes, 2018).
-Seven of the 10 species have been recorded in the adjacent Ituri Forest of the DRC and targeted sampling of further Hesperiidae species would increase the species number within this genus.
+Seven of the 10 species have been recorded in the adjacent Ituri Forest of the DRC and targeted sampling of further Hesperiidae species would increase the recorded species number within this genus.

 Pteroteinon caenira (male, underside)

-Image by clicque (original posted on inaturalist)
+Image by clicque (original posted on www.inaturalist.org)

 Pteroteinon capronnieri (waiting on field image)